kavia-common/strategic-growth-platform-221604-221614/sge_frontend/README.md

 - REACT_APP_SUPABASE_URL
 - REACT_APP_SUPABASE_ANON_KEY
 - REACT_APP_API_URL
+- REACT_APP_SITE_URL (optional but recommended for email redirect flows)

 Supabase client is initialized at src/lib/supabase.js and is used by AuthContext, Login, Signup and request interceptors.
+If you see errors about \"Cannot resolve '../lib/supabase'\", ensure the file exists at src/lib/supabase.js and that the env variables above are set.

 In the project directory, you can run: